frmfm/FRAMED-2.0-Guide/README.md

 • FRAMED also supports playback of artworks from the web but if you wish to  sell web based artworks you need to follow the official submission feature.

 ## 1-2.
+Still Artworks

+For artists who work with the still/GIF image media, our system will package and release the submitted photo data into a playable artwork.

+### ■ Resolution

+The artwork will be displayed at W1080 * H1920 Full HD format.
+Any work created at a lower resolution will be stretched.
+FRAMED also supports landscape format and this option is included during the upload.

-Video/Still Artworks
+## 1-3.
+Video Artworks

-For artists who work with the video/still/GIF image media, our system will package and release the submitted video/photo data into a playable application.
+For artists who work with the video media, our system will package and release the submitted video/photo data into a playable application.

 ### ■ Resolution